DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 * MySQL - php-mysql
 * zip - php-zip

+### Composer
+PHP package dependencies are managed using [Composer](https://getcomposer.org/).
+You need a recent version of Composer installed to manage the relevant PHP package dependencies.

 ### MySQL
 MySQL version 5.6.6 or later is recommended with `innodb_file_per_table=ON` and using InnoDB as the default engine (which are the defaults for that